How leading social selling experts build killer social engagement programs

 Find onboarding success using peer-to-peer pressure

-Everyone wants to know what the top performing advisors are doing so get them on board as the ambassadors of your program.
-You'll get buy-in from your field force when they see how successful your top advisors have become by following social selling best practices.
+Everyone wants to know what the top-performing peers in their organization are doing so get them on board as the ambassadors of your program.
+You'll get buy-in from your field force when they see how successful others have become by following social selling best practices.
 Still struggling with adoption?
 Use data and training

 Data gives you the ability to make better decisions.
 Leverage the data to grow and mature your program.
 But in order to figure out where possible problems may arise, you have to do a large-scale pilot to learn.

-Marketing specialist can help bring awareness and individual training to end users.
+When it comes to training, bring in a field marketing specialist to educate end-users about the program and provide individual support.
 Embedding expertise in the field is a great strategy for the continued success of your program.
 Encourage differentiation among users

-It's important for advisors to differentiate themselves online.
+It's important for users to differentiate themselves online.
 A simple thing like adding your own comments to a third-party post before sharing can dramatically increase engagement with the content.
-Advisors start to build relationships online when the thoughtful, customized content they're sharing resonates with their audience.
+Social sellers start to build relationships online when the thoughtful, customized content they're sharing resonates with their audience.

-To be perceived as genuine, advisors need to put a more personal spin on their social.
-A social feed should reflect the voice of that advisor, not the company.
+To be perceived as genuine, users need to put a more personal spin on what they post.
+A social feed should reflect the voice of that person, not the company they work for.

 Take it from the experts: implementing these best practices will help ensure the success of your social selling program.
 What are the biggest challenges you're facing for your social selling program?